1. GENERAL POINTS

 • Appendices (if any)

-• Research articles: The maximum number of words for the full article is 7,000 words, inclusive of footnotes, references and the abstract [For a rough estimate: a page in JML consists of 2400 characters (including spaces and punctuation)].
+• Research articles: The maximum number of words for the full article is 8,000 words, inclusive of footnotes, references and the abstract [For a rough estimate: one page consists of 2400 characters (including spaces and punctuation)].

 • Research notes: The number of words for submission of research notes should be between 3,000 and 4,000 words, inclusive of footnotes, references and the abstract.